yozhic/flow-search-unicode/README.md

 ## Install

-Once the plugins are published to the repository, you can install them directly from Flow Launcher using the `pm install` command.
+You can install them directly from Flow Launcher using the `pm install` command.

 ```sh
 pm install search unicode
 ```

-Otherwise, you can download the latest release from the [releases page](https://github.com/blueset/flow-search-unicode/releases) and install it manually.
+Alternatively, you can download the latest release from the [releases page](https://github.com/blueset/flow-search-unicode/releases) and install it manually.

 Unzip the content of the downloaded file to the Flow Launcher plugin directory at `%appdata%\FlowLauncher\Settings\Plugins\`, then restart your Flow Launcher.